PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

 ### Tracking with custom dimensions
 *Requires Analytics*

 You can also use custom dimensions to track custom values as below.
-Custom dimensions first have to be defined on the server in your web panel.
-More details about custom dimensions can be found in the [documentation](https://help.piwik.pro/analytics/custom-dimensions/):
 ```
 [[PiwikTracker sharedInstance] setCustomDimensionForID:1 value:@"english"];
 ```